 This award is for a community-based organization that has enhanced the quality of life in the community in meaningful and measurable ways and has engaged in the development of sustained, reciprocal partnerships with the college or university, thus enriching educational as well as community outcomes.

 Awardee Submission Process

 Award recipients are recognized at MNCC’s annual summit.
-Award submissions typically open in January.
-Below are examples of past award submission instructions.
+Award submissions are due February 22, 2019.
+Below are award submission instructions.